akilat90/entity-embedding-experiment/README.md

 The output from the three units are then passed to the second layer.
 This process happens the same way to all the categorical variables whereas the numeric columns just get fed to the second layer directly.

 Once the network is trained for a classification task, we can obtain the W matrices for each category, that happen to be the weights of the network and categorical embeddings at the same time.
+2D visuallizations of such categorical vector spaces are given in [3.
+Visualizing Learned Embeddings notebook.](https://github.com/akilat90/entity-embedding-experiment/blob/master/3.%20Visualizing%20Learned%20Embeddings.ipynb)

 ---